February 22nd, 2021 Is Photographing at a Road-Kill Cafe (or at any bird feeder) “Cheating”?

 What’s Up?

-This blog past makes forty-six days in a row with a new blog post.
-This one took about two hours to prepare.
+This blog post took about two hours to prepare and makes sixty-four days in a row with a new one.
 Please remember …

 Please Remember